 (1) Large scale data helps in representation learning.
 (2) Performance increases logarithmically based on the volume of training data.
 (3) Capacity is crucial.

 Point (1) is in line with the two latest SOTA for image classification on ImageNet dataset.
 In 2018, a transfer learning approach was used with billions of tagged images from Instagram.
 Recently this year, researchers used a billion images and a smart trick in the image resolution to beat the SOTA again.

-Point (2) is in line with what can be seen in mostly any SOTA benchmark.
+Point (2) is in line with what can be seen in most SOTA benchmark.
 Even though I wonder whether the reason is that the metrics we are using are constrained between 0 and 1.

-Point (3) can also be observed in the network development in recent years.
+Point (3) can also be observed in network development in recent years.

 Over the years researchers have proposed different methods like dropout, residual networks or the attention mechanism.
 All these solutions are tricks to try to optimize better the network and reduce overfitting.

-The two latest SOTA in COCO illustrate the last point.
-In 2017, MegDet used a optimization trick to win COCO2017 challenge.
+The two latest SOTA in COCO illustrates the last point.
+In 2017, MegDet used an optimization trick to win COCO2017 challenge.
 This month the SOTA was beaten by a small amount using Auto-augment, where a data generation method is developed.

 It will be exciting to see who will win in the battle of optimization vs data augmentation (see some code examples).